J-and-J-Programming-Industries/JOSPre-Release/README.md

 % finished: 0.1%

-Features added:
+Updates:

-Kernel added.
+1.0 Kernel added.

+1.1 Kernel rewritten in FreeBASIC

-JOS is an operating system that is being written in BASIC that is designed to be fast and efficient.
+JOS is an operating system that is being written in FreeBASIC that is designed to be fast and efficient.